Bylaws of the Division on Solar Physics, American Astronomical Society

 - At each regular meeting of the Division, the Chairperson of the Division shall, with the advice and consent of the Committee, appoint a chairperson and two members of a nominating committee to serve until the next regular meeting.
 No more than one member of the Nominating Committee shall be a member of the Committee of the Division.

-- Not later than thirteen weeks before the regular meeting, the Nominating Committee shall submit to the Secretary nominations of candidates for each vacancy.
+- Not later than February 20 each year, the Nominating Committee shall submit to the Secretary nominations of candidates for each vacancy.
 Every effort shall be made to find more than one candidate.
 However, if an incumbent Secretary or Treasurer is willing to serve another term, the Nominating Committee may, with the consent of the SPD Committee, nominate only the incumbent for approval by the members of the Division.
 The Nominating Committee shall ascertain the willingness of its nominees to serve if elected.
 If the existing Vice-Chairperson is unwilling or unable to assume the office of the Chairperson, or if the existing Vice-Chairperson was appointed by the Committee, the Nominating Committee shall nominate at least two candidates for the office of Chairperson.

-- Any member of the Division proposed as a candidate for Officer or Committee member by petition of not fewer than 12 members of the Division, at least ten weeks before the regular meeting, shall be deemed to be nominated to the post provided the nominee has stated to the Secretary willingness to serve if elected.
+- Any member of the Division proposed as a candidate for Officer or Committee member by petition of not fewer than 12 members of the Division, at least two weeks before elections open, shall be deemed to be nominated to the post provided the nominee has stated to the Secretary willingness to serve if elected.

-- The Secretary of the Division shall prepare a ballot containing the names of all candidates nominated according to paragraphs 3 and 4 of this Article, and shall distribute these ballots to all members of the Division not later than eight weeks before the regular meeting.
-Each member may cast one vote for each post of the Committee to be filled and shall return the ballot to the Secretary not later than four weeks before the business session of the regular meeting.
+- The Secretary of the Division shall prepare a ballot containing the names of all candidates nominated according to paragraphs 3 and 4 of this Article, and shall distribute these ballots to all members of the Division not later than March 20 each year.
+Each member may cast one vote for each post of the Committee to be filled and shall return the ballot to the Secretary by April 20 of the same year.
 The Secretary shall count the votes and submit the tally to the Chairperson.
 Election shall be by plurality of those voting, and the Chairperson shall not cast a ballot unless it is needed to break a tie.
-The Chairperson shall report the results of the election to the Division members during the business session and to the Secretary of the Society not more than a week later.
+The Chairperson shall report the results of the election to the Division members during the business session following the election and to the Secretary of the Society not more than a week later.

 - The tenure of members of the Committee shall begin at the close of the regular meeting at which they are elected.